FarronF/limerick-council-meetings/meetings/2023/10/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 18th September 2023.md

 recognise the critical role of fostering a thriving business environment in the heart of the

-city, and we are committed to the Limerick 2030 Economic and Special Plan and the Limerick--- 4
+city, and we are committed to the Limerick 2030 Economic and Special Plan and the Limerick
+---
+4

 Development Plan 2022-2028 to meet this objective.